AdobeDocs/campaign-web.en/help/v8/workflows/activities/build-audience.md

 To create your own query, follow these extra steps:

 1. Select **Create your own (query)**.
 1. Choose the **Targeting dimension**.
 The targeting dimension lets you define the population targeted by the operation: recipients, contract beneficiaries, operator, subscribers, etc. By default, the target is selected from the recipients.
-Refer to the [v8 documentation](https://experienceleague.adobe.com/docs/campaign/automation/workflows/introduction/wf-type/targeting-workflows.html#targeting-and-filtering-dimensions){target="_blank"}.
+Learn more about Targeting dimensions in [this section](../../audience/about-recipients.md#targeting-dimensions).
 1. Click **Continue**.
 1. Use the rule builder to define your query, the same way you create an audience when designing a new email.
 Refer to this [section](../../audience/segment-builder.md).